vannguyengd/gooddata-ui/docs/18_dashboard_plugins_api.md

 -  In **all other code** that is not connected to the Dashboard component using React or using an event handler, you need to use the `subscribeToStateChanges()` method.
 The callback function that you pass to this method will be triggered every time the Dashboard component's state changes.
 Your function can store this somewhere and pass it as input to the selectors.
-We provide [utilities](18_dashboard_component.md#access-the-state-of-the-dashboard-component-from-outside-the-component) that can make managing this easier.
+To make the process of accessing the state easier, use the [utilities for accessing the state of the Dashboard component from outside](18_dashboard_component.md#access-the-state-of-the-dashboard-component-from-outside-the-component).

    >**IMPORTANT!** Never modify the state to which you subscribe.
 GoodData.UI does not support this action.
 The only supported way to modify the state is through the Model Command API.